Greensky-gs/GiveawayManager/docTS.md

 The manager is in [`./container/typescript`](./container/typescript/)

-Once you got your files, write this to initiate the manager
+Once you got your files, write this to initiate the manager for MySQL

 ```ts
 import { Client } from 'discord.js';